Meet the Faculty

 Prof. Norman Sartorius, Association for the Improvement of Mental Health Programmes, Geneva (Switzerland).
 Prof Sartorius is one of the most influential psychiatrists of his generation.
 He led WHO’s Division of Mental Health (1977–1993), served as President of both the World Psychiatric Association and EPA, and holds professorships across Europe, North America, and Asia.
 Now based in Geneva, he directs a mental health NGO and leads anti-stigma campaigns.
 He has published 400+ papers, authored/edited 100+ books, and was instrumental in the development of global mental health policy and education.

 Dr. Asilay Seker, EPA Early Career Psychiatrists’ Committee, ECPC Taskforce on Professional Development, Institute of Psychiatry, Psychology & Neuroscience, London (UK).
-Dr Seker is a child and adolescent psychiatry trainee at IoPPN/SLaM, focusing on neurodevelopmental disorders and digital psychiatry methods.
-She actively contributes to early career psychiatric education via EPA’s ECPC, co-founded its Research Task Force, and serves on international trainee organizations
+Dr Seker is a fellow at IoPPN, focusing on neurodevelopmental conditions and digital psychiatry.
+She actively contributes to early career psychiatric education via EPA’s ECPC, chairing its Professional Development Task Force, and serves on international psychiatric organizations.
+LACA was conceptualised by Dr Seker in 2022 and evolved to its current programme with input from the EPA’s ECPC and Committee on Education.